What’s new on Netflix in August 2020 – all the shows and movies coming soon

 Saturday 1st August

-The Fall All three series of the hit crime drama starring Gillian Anderson and Jamie Dornan are now available on Netflix
+The Fall All three series of the hit crime drama starring Gillian Anderson and Jamie Dornan are coming on Netflix

 Friday Night Dinner season 5 The fifth – and second most recent – series of the popular sitcom has been added

-The Governor Nigerian political series gets its debut a month after had originally been planned
+The Governor Nigerian political series gets its debut a month after originally planned

 Plus older films arriving on, or returning to, the platform: